open5e/open5e/source/monsters/tome-of-beasts/E/eel-hound.rst

 **Slick Spittle.** By spending 2 rounds dribbling spittle on an area, an eel hound can cover a 5-foot square with its slippery saliva.
-This area is treated as if under the effects of a grease spell, but it lasts for 1 hour.
+This area is treated as if under the effects of a :ref:`srd:grease` spell, but it lasts for 1 hour.

 **Slithering Bite.** A creature an eel hound attacks can’t make